-'''

-(config vpn ipsec tunnel ipsec_example)> auth secret key

-(config vpn ipsec tunnel ipsec_example)>
+(config vpn ipsec tunnel ipsec_example)> auth secret key (config vpn ipsec tunnel ipsec_example)> b.
+Set the private key passphrase that is used to decrypt the private key.
+Leave blank if the private key is not encrypted.

-'''

 - rsasig: Uses a private RSA key to authenticate with the remote peer. - a.
 For the private_key parameter, paste the device's private RSA key in PEM format: